JustWorking42/JustWorking42/README.md

 ## About

 Hello!
-I'm JustWorking42, a passionate software developer with a focus on web development.
-I love building things that make a difference in the world.
+I'm JustWorking42, a passionate software developer with a focus on mobile and backend development.
+I love building applications that make a difference in the world.

 ## Skills

-- **Front-end**: JavaScript, HTML, CSS, React.js
+- **Mobile Development**: Java, Kotlin
-- **Back-end**: Node.js, Express.js, MongoDB
+- **Backend Development**: Java, Kotlin, Go
-- **Tools**: Git, Docker, Jenkins
+- **Tools**: Git, Docker, SQL

 ## Projects